teknopaul/midiOverIP/README.md

 ## Virtual midi controllers

-http://nerds.de do a virtual midi controller called LoopBe1 that I can recommend that is free as in beer for non-commercial use, but not free as in speech.
-They also have a commerial virtual midi device too.
+http://nerds.de do a virtual midi controller called LoopBe1 that I can recommend, it is free as in beer for non-commercial use, but not free as in speech.
+They also have a commercial virtual midi device.

 http://www.tobias-erichsen.de/loopMIDI.html does a midi dirver that is free as in beer also for commercial use, but not free as in speech.